Skip to main content

 • Contributions deducted from salary monthly

-• Present card at public hospitals for coverage
+• Present card at designated hospitals for direct settlement

 Private international health insurance